binaryphile/www.minimak.org/pages/download.md

 very frustrating until you are proficient with the new layout.

-This is a good reason to go with the recommended [PKL](#pkl) until you are proficient at MiniMak.
-PKL allows you to turn the MiniMak layout on and off with a hotkey.
-Just hit both *Alt* keys together and it will suspend MiniMak, putting you back in QWERTY.
-Handle your login, then hit both *Alts* again to toggle back to MiniMak.
+This is a good reason to go with the recommended [PKL](#pkl) until you are proficient at Minimak.
+PKL allows you to turn the Minimak layout on and off with a hotkey.
+Just hit both *Alt* keys together and it will suspend Minimak, putting you back in QWERTY.
+Handle your login, then hit both *Alts* again to toggle back to Minimak.
 You'll want to do this whenever you deal with passwords.

 Creating Passwords
 ------------------

-You especially don't want to use MiniMak to create new passwords until you are 100% accurate.
+You especially don't want to use Minimak to create new passwords until you are 100% accurate.
 That's because learning a new layout (temporarily) makes you mistype letters in a consistent and reproducible fashion.
 If you do try to make passwords, you will typically end up